mongodb/libmongocrypt/README.md

 git clone https://github.com/mongodb/libmongocrypt
 cd libmongocrypt
-mkdir cmake-build && cd cmake-build cmake -DCMAKE_PREFIX_PATH="/path/to/bson-install" ../
+mkdir cmake-build && cd cmake-build cmake ../ make
-make
 ```

-This builds libmongocrypt.dylib and test-libmongocrypt, in the cmake-build directory.
-Note, the `CMAKE_PREFIX_PATH` must include the path to the BSON library installation directory if it was not the defaults.
-Also note that if your project will also dynamically link to the BSON library, you will need to add `-DENABLE_SHARED_BSON=ON` to the `cmake` command line.
+This builds libmongocrypt.dylib and test-libmongocrypt, in the cmake-build
+directory.

 ## Installing libmongocrypt on macOS ##
 Install the latest release of libmongocrypt with the following.